 However, any change in your employment status should be approached with caution and you should make sure you understand fully what you are agreeing to.
 It might be helpful to talk to your trade union representative or take some legal advice.

 If you are an employee being furloughed during the lockdown and you would like more information about your rights you can Talk to Thompsons by calling 0800 0891 331.
-Or get in touch with us via our online contact form.
+Or get in touch with us via our online contact form by clicking on the button below.
 We are here to help.